dambem/ClimateMonitorV2/README.md

 # Sheffield Climate Monitor (for PM10 and PM2.5) ![alt text](https://github.com/dambem/ClimateMonitorV2/blob/master/ClimateMonitorV2/public/sheffsense.png "Logo Title Text 1")
 ## What is it?
 SheffSense is a web application aimed towards making pollution data around Sheffield easily understandable and easily accessible.
 We specifcally focus on the pollutants PM10 and PM2.5

+Now, more than ever the reality of our effects on the environment have become clearer.
+During the lockdown period, we experienced one of the biggest drops in pollution for a long time.
+But what does that actually mean?
+We keep getting told about drops and rises in pollution, but it seems to be slightly divorced from reality.
+Pollutants such as PM2.5 and PM10 are almost invisible to the naked eye, but they have disastrous effects on our health.
+SheffSense aims to make information about pollution not only freely available, but easily understandable.

 ## Why?
 By making the data freely and easily accesible and understandable, we woke that people will be able to take action, and change they're views regarding the importance of pollution in sheffield.
 ## What does this repo contain?